 Frozen and Thawed Tofu

 The technique is easy, but will elevate your tofu dishes ten-fold.
 You simply freeze the tofu, thaw it completely, freeze it again, then thaw it completely again.
+This can be done without taking the tofu out of its packet.

 What happens when you freeze the tofu is that the liquid inside the tofu crystallizes and forms large clumps.
 And when you thaw the tofu, the ice crystals will melt but the space they have taken up will remain there, creating many cracks and tears on the tofu.
 Doing this process two times simply magnifies its effect.